 NOT RECOMMENDED FOR: Those looking for a wholesome film; people who prefer films that make you think; those looking for the next Oscar recipient; kids.

-Home Again, directed by Hallie Meyers-Shyer, opens in theaters September 8, 2017.
+Home Again, directed by Hallie Meyers-Shyer, opened in theaters September 8, 2017; available for home viewing December 12, 2017.
 It runs 97 minutes and stars Reese Witherspoon, Michael Sheen, Pico Alexander, Jon Rudnitsky and Nat Wolff.
 Watch the trailer for Home Again here.

 Carrie Dedrick is the editor for Family content at Crosswalk.com.